aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 [^2023]: Hopefully I'll talk more about this in an upcoming post about my goals for rustdoc-json next year.

 - [#104879](https://github.com/rust-lang/rust/pull/104879/): Recognise `Typedef` as valid kind for `Type::ResolvedPath`
-- [#104924](https://github.com/rust-lang/rust/pull/104924/): Accept trait alias is places where trait expected.
+- [#104924](https://github.com/rust-lang/rust/pull/104924/): Accept trait alias in places where trait expected.
 - [#104943](https://github.com/rust-lang/rust/pull/104943/): Accept `use`ing enum variants and glob `use`ing enums.

 ## More Tests

-Another longstanding issue that was partily addressed this year is the relative lack of tests.
+Another longstanding issue that was partially addressed this year is the relative lack of tests.
 This year the `rustdoc-json` suite has grown from 26 to 98 tests [^test_count].
 For what it's worth, in the same time period, the main rustdoc suite [^other_suites] went from 484 to 586 tests.

-[^test_count]: Measured on `bbdca4c28fd9b57212cb3316ff4ffb1529affcbe` (most recent commit as of the time of writing) and `1e6ced353215419f9e838bfbc3d61fe9eb0c004d` (last change to `src/test/rustdoc-json` in 2021).
-Number of tests measured with `fd -e rs | rg -v "auxiliary" | wc -l`.
+[^test_count]: Measured on `bbdca4c28fd9b57212cb3316ff4ffb1529affcbe` (most
+    recent commit as of the time of writing) and `1e6ced353215419f9e838bfbc3d61fe9eb0c004d` (last change to
+    `src/test/rustdoc-json` in 2021).
+Number of tests measured with `fd -e rs |
+    rg -v "auxiliary" | wc -l`.

-[^other_suites]: This is only for the `src/test/rustdoc/` suite, and doesn't include ui, gui and std-json.
+[^other_suites]: This is only for the `src/test/rustdoc/` suite, and doesn't
+    include ui, gui and std-json.
 But these are much smaller, and I'm trying to make a point about the rate of growth and the size of a mature test suite, not provide exact numbers.

-This was addressed in part with dedicated test adding PRs [^test_pr], but mainly due to good habbits of always adding tests when changing behaviour that we were lucky to inherit from the wider rust project.
+This was addressed in part with dedicated test adding PRs [^test_pr], but mainly due to good habits of always adding tests when changing behaviour that we were lucky to inherit from the wider rust project.

 [^test_pr]:
     [#93660](https://github.com/rust-lang/rust/pull/93660/)